koii-network/docs/koii/the-koii-token/tokenomics/token-generation.md

 ![Token Generation](img/TokenGeneration.svg)

 Attention mining receives **50%** of new tokens, K2 settlement layer nodes receive **50%**.
-This ensures that content creators who use Koii Network are rewarded fairly.
+This ensures that content creators who use Koii are rewarded fairly.